 Before we dive too deep, we should first define cap and alert.
 A cap is exactly what it sounds like.
 We put a hard stop on the feature on the network side.
 You can choose to have the feature re-enabled at the end of the billing cycle or you can have it turned off until you go into your dashboard or the Ting app to turn it back on.
 You can set caps for minutes, messages and megabytes independently.

 Alerts are more informative than active.
 They tell you when a phone has reached a given threshold that you set but don’t intervene.
 Alerts can be emailed, sent via text message or sent via notification in the Ting app on Android or iOS.

 Standard Ting messaging rates apply when you use the text message function, so keep that in mind when picking the text option.
-Also, if you have both CDMA and GSM network phones on your account, rest assured that in account level alerts and caps consider all your shared usage across both networks.
+Rest assured that your in-account level alerts and caps will reflect all devices and their shared usage across all three LTE networks.

 Using the Ting mobile app

 Let’s go ahead and set an alert on the Android and iOS Ting apps.
 To add an alert on Android, tap the + button in the bottom right.
 To add an alert on iOS, tap Add in the top left.

 Then, just select what the alert will monitor (In this example you can choose from My Account, Dad, Daughter, Mom and Son).

 Pick the number and action you want to trigger the alert (we’ve picked 100 minutes), and how you want to be notified.
 In this example, the phone labeled Mom is going to get a text message when the phone named Daughter has exceeded 100 minutes.
 You can go a step further and set additional notifications before saving, or set a cap in addition to the alert.